Variety is both a blessing and a curse in the world of PC gaming.

 A-Tier

-The second tier is comprised of 4K-ready GPUs i.e. GPUs that are capable of providing solid performance in 4K.
+The second tier is composed of 4K-ready GPUs that are capable of offering stable performance in this resolution, though they might not be as consistent as the above models.

 Nvidia GPUs | AMD GPUs |